 Students can develop their ability to conduct specialized research on their own initiative by viewing the history of Japan from a broad perspective.
 They attend specialized courses and read historical materials from their second year, to acquire the basic historical knowledge.
 From their third year on, they enhance their research ability through specialized seminars, etc. to complete their graduation thesis.
 The major feature of this major is education focusing on fieldwork and historical materials, with students visiting the real sites of historical events to look at historical landscapes and real items related to such events.

 World History Study

-Revisiting the structure and history of the contemporary world
+Inviting students to reconsider the structure and background of the contemporary world

 Discovering why cities and industry are located where they are